 About Basic Skills

 Even with a personal busy schedule, one can prepare, plan, and succeed.
-Call PCC Basic Skills, 252-249-1851, x 3082, email Marti Hunter., or visit Pamlico Community College, 5049 Highway 306 South, Grantsboro.
+Call PCC Basic Skills, 252-249-1851, x 3082, email Jim Privette, or visit Pamlico Community College, 5049 Highway 306 South, Grantsboro.
 Basic Skills staff members at PCC stand ready and eager to assist High School Equivalency students meet their goals.

 High School Equivalency

 The High School Equivalency test provides a high school equivalency for individuals who did not complete a high school diploma.
-Completion of the GED meets criteria often required for employment, promotion, or acceptance into either a two-year community college or a four-year university.
+Completion of the HSE diploma meets criteria often required for employment, promotion, or acceptance into either a two-year community college or a four-year university.

 Students pursuing a High School Equivalency may be recently out of high school or may have been out for many years.
-The course work is individualized, allowing students to move at their own pace, with the constant support of an instructor.
+Daily instruction in math, language, computer skills, critical thinking, social studies, and science is included.
 The day and night class offerings allow students to schedule their class time to work within their personal schedules.

-With the support of their instructor, students gain the skills necessary to successfully complete the 5 tests that compose the High School Equivalency.
-These tests cover Reading, Writing, Social Studies, Science, and Math.
+With the support of their instructor, students gain the skills necessary to successfully complete the 4 tests that compose the High School Equivalency.
+These tests cover Language Arts, Social Studies, Science, and Math.
 Students may work through one subject at a time and can take the test for each subject as they become competent.